 Dining & Lodging In La Crosse

 Travelers looking for another rest stop along Highway 35 might want to pull over at the Great River Road Interpretive Center, a part of the National Fish Hatchery three miles south of Genoa and one of a network of informational centers along the Great River Road.
-Just opened last June, the admission-free Great River Road Interpretive Center at the National Fish Hatchery features several educational exhibits on two levels that focus on the natural resources of the Upper Mississippi River, as well as public restrooms and plenty of free parking spaces.
+The admission-free Great River Road Interpretive Center at the National Fish Hatchery features several educational exhibits on two levels.
+Each of these exhibits have a special focus on the natural resources of the Upper Mississippi River.
+Additionally on site are public restaurants and free parking.

 Where To Stay In Genoa, Wisconsin